isomerpages/nlb-biblioasia/_videos/From Book to Cook/Nasi Lemak Istimewa.md

 <br>4 slices ginger
 <br>A bit of sliced lemongrass
 <br>4 cloves garlic, sliced
-<br>½ tspn. shrimp paste
+<br>½ tsp. shrimp paste
 <br>A bit of granulated sugar
 <br>15 red chillies, thinly sliced (dried chillies can also be used)
 <br>4 tofu, sliced
 <br>Salt
 <br>A bit of tamarind

-Meat is cut into small pieces, cleaned well, then fried.
+Cut the meat into small pieces, cleaned well, then fried.
 Red onions, garlic, ginger, lemongrass are sautéd with cooking oil until yellowish.
-Then, add the dried chillies that have been sliced thinly, and stir.
-Add meat that has been fried and tofu that has been cut and fried earlier.
-Add shrimp paste, and a bit of salt and sugar and tamarind juice.
-If you like, add some *pati santan* (coconut milk that has been extracted without adding any water), and stir until dry and remove.
+Then add the thinly sliced dried chillies and stir.
+Add the fried meat and cut tofu, followed by shrimp paste, and a bit of salt, sugar and tamarind juice.
+If you like, add some *pati santan* (coconut milk that has been extracted without adding any water), and stir until dry, and remove from heat.
 Some people also like making this *sambal goreng* with tempeh and long beans that are sliced thinly.

 #### **Related Articles**
 <a style="text-decoration: none;" href="/vol-17/issue-4/jan-to-mar-2022/siti-radhiah-cookbooks ">Siti Radhiah’s Cookbooks for the Modern Malay Woman</a>